Logic blocks

 Agentic workflow builder uses Python programming practices, therefore flow, self, and parent are treated as Python dictionaries.
 If you get an exception while reading from or assigning to a self-object, for example: self["input"]["customer"]["discount_rate"], it is likely because one of the containing objects (like "customer") does not exist yet.
 In that case, you need to first initialize the containing objects.

-When a code block runs, it uses Python dictionary objects to represent the inputs and outputs.
+When a logic block runs, it uses Python dictionary objects to represent the inputs and outputs.
 You can use expression syntax to reference or set these values as needed.
 For more information about the syntax, see the Flow expressions section of the IBM wastonsx Orchestrate ADK.

 Here is an example agentic workflow dictionary: